ethancrowson/Concurrency-Game-Playing-Environment/README.md

 # Final Year Project
+TicTacToe and Chess application were developed independently and so currently do not share a menu to choose between which to run.
+This means the main class run by 'mvn clean javafx:run' needs to be updated depending on which you want to run.

+inital setup (using terminal):
+- cd into PROJECT\Code\cs3821fyp
+- install by typing 'mvn clean install'

 To run the Tic-tac-toe Application (The main application developed for interim).
-- First you must change into the PROJECT\Code\cs3821fyp directory.
-- You must then install the plugins using 'mvn clean install'.
+- The main class in pom.xml for javfx-maven-plugin must be set to to 'com.ecrowson.Chess.Main'.
 - The code is then run by typing 'mvn clean javafx:run' into the terminal.

-To run the Chess Application (not too much development yet). mvn clean javafx:run will run the main class in the pom.xml
+To run the Chess Application (not too much development yet).
-- change the main class in pom to 'com.ecrowson.Chess.Main'.
+- The main class in pom.xml for javfx-maven-plugin must be set to to 'com.ecrowson.Chess.Main'.
-- Then you must change into the PROJECT\Code\cs3821fyp directory.
-- You must then install the plugins using 'mvn clean install'.
 - The code is then run by typing 'mvn clean javafx:run' into the terminal.